 Which college hoops mascot are you?
 Review the list below, then take our quiz!

 “Angry Birds” in the flesh, Louie the Cardinal would instantly cause mass destruction to anything he was slingshot toward.
-He will probably be headed to the theaters in May to have words with whoever failed to cast him in the upcoming animated movie.
+He will probably be headed to the theatres in May to have words with whoever failed to cast him in the upcoming animated movie.

 Rocky looks like he just fought off Rita Repulsa and Lord Zedd and then teleported back to Zordon.
 He likely has some sort of heavy machinery that combines with his friends’ machines to form one gigantic machine that knocks down buildings and has no regard for human life.